Andrés Avelino Cáceres

-Andrés Avelino Cáceres Dorregaray (November 10, 1836 – October 10, 1923) served as the President of Peru two times during the 19th century, from 1886 to 1890 as the 27th President of Peru, and again from 1894 to 1895 as the 30th President of Peru.
-In Peru, he is considered a national hero for leading the resistance to Chilean occupation during the War of the Pacific (1879–1883), where he fought as a General in the Peruvian Army.
+Andrés Avelino Cáceres Dorregaray (10 November 1836 – 10 October 1923) was a Peruvian politician and general who served as the President of Peru, from 1886 to 1890 as the 27th president, and again from 1894 to 1895 as the 30th.
+He is considered a Peruvian national hero for leading the resistance against the Chilean occupation during the War of the Pacific (1879–1883), in which he fought as a general in the Peruvian Army.

 Early years

-Andrés Avelino Cáceres was born on November 10, 1833, in the city of Ayacucho.
+Andrés Avelino Cáceres was born on 10 November 1833, in the city of Ayacucho.
 His father, Don Domingo Cáceres y Ore, was a landowner and his mother, Justa Dorregaray Cueva, daughter of the Spanish colonel Demetrio Dorregaray.
 He was mestizo; one of his maternal ancestors was Catalina Huanca, an Inka-Wanka princess.
 He studied at the Colegio San Ramón (San Ramón School) in his hometown.

 Military career

 In 1854, Cáceres abandoned his studies and joined the Ayacucho Battalion as a cadet.
-As part of this unit, he participated in the rebellion led by General Ramón Castilla against President José Rufino Echenique, which ended with the victory of the former at the Battle of La Palma (January 5, 1855).
+As part of this unit, he participated in the rebellion led by General Ramón Castilla against President José Rufino Echenique, which ended with the victory of the former at the Battle of La Palma (5 January 1855).